 Editor’s note: It is instructive and amusing to write about places in one’s own country as if you are a visitor from overseas.
-That was the task in this article which appeared in Newscorp newspapers (The Australian, Daily Telegraph, Courier-Mail etc.) and websites across Australia in September 2015.
+That was the task in this article which appeared in Newscorp newspapers (The Australian, Daily Telegraph, Courier-Mail etc.) in September 2015.
 The instructive thing is that it makes you see things afresh – and reminds you how beautiful New Zealand is and how lucky we are to live here.

 New Plymouth’s coastline is credited with influencing the world-famous kinetic artist, Len Lye, to make the city the repository of his memory.
 Photo: John Corbett

 Finished in three storey-high walls of fluted, reflective stainless steel, the Centre honours the life and work of an ahead-of-his time New Zealand-born film-maker, sculptor and kinetic artist who enjoyed a well-connected mid-20th century career in Europe and the USA.
-One of the radical creative geniuses that New Zealand produces from time to time, Len Lye (1901-1980) moved with ease between mediums (painting, film-making, photography, sculpture) and art movements (surrealism, abstract expressionism, kineticism).
+One of the radical creative types that New Zealand produces from time to time, Len Lye (1901-1980) moved with ease between mediums (painting, film-making, photography, sculpture) and art movements (surrealism, abstract expressionism, kineticism).
 The roll-call of famous names he knew and worked with – Robert Graves, Joan Miró, Georgia O’Keeffe, Merce Cunningham, John Cage, and many more – is impressive.

-UNTIL RECENTLY, the attractions of New Plymouth were sedate.
-Parks and gardens – some of national significance – feature prominently in the city’s tourism literature and tour buses flock in each spring to Pukekura Park (est.1876) for the annual Rhododendron Festival.
+UNTIL RECENTLY, the attractions of New Plymouth were largely sedate.
+Parks and gardens – some of national significance – feature prominently in the city’s tourism literature and tour buses flock ieach spring to Pukekura Park (est.1876) for the annual Rhododendron Festival.
 A Womad music, arts and dance event every March lends an edgier note.
 Thirty minutes away, the slopes of 2518-metre Mount Taranaki/Mount Egmont offer year-round hiking, snow pursuits, rock climbing and abseiling.

 The presence of the wild Pacific coast two blocks from the Len Lye Centre is credited with the late artist’s decision to make New Plymouth the repository of his memory.
-In recent years the city has capitalised on its seaside setting in another way with the building of an award-winning Coastal Walkway.
+In recent years too the city has capitalised on its seaside setting with the building of an award-winning Coastal Walkway.
 Designed to accentuate the sense of being on the edge of the sea, the 12.7-kilometre promenade attracts people to stroll, exercise and contemplate the everchanging moods of the ocean.
 A 45-metre-high Wind Wand sculpture by Len Lye holds pride of place.

 New Plymouth has numerous hotels and motels in all price categories.
 Alimentary recommends The Waterfront Hotel on the oceanfront at St Aubyn and Egmont Streets: a modern, well-run, tastefully decorated 4-star hotel that includes Salt, its good in-house restaurant.
 Chef Freddie Ponder’s latest accolade is a Silver Fern Farms Premier Selection Award.